 Amy was born in Athens, Georgia and is a Southerner tried and true.
 She lives in a happy home with her husband, Tommy, and their two children.
 Both Amy and Tommy love Mossman Hall and are grateful to be part of the community that is Melrose/Mossman.

 MOSSMAN HALL BOARD OF DIRECTORS

-Although she moved to Melrose only three years ago, Stasia is very active in local civic organizations and Melrose groups.
+Although she moved to Melrose only four years ago, Stasia is very active in local civic organizations and Melrose groups.
 After a long career in retail management, Stasia has found a “perfect little town” to live in.
 The protection of the quaint historical nature of Melrose as well as guarding its precious water have become her mission.
 Stasia serves as treasurer of the Mossman Home Preservation Foundation.

 Enriching the Melrose Community in

 Kitty Korth hit the Melrose “Art Scene” about fifteen years ago.
 She brought with her an enthusiasm for fine craftsmanship and the ability AND experience to run community galleries and shops.
 She started her arts management career early, at age eighteen, when she opened her first store in Michigan.
 Kitty has her own brand of locally crafted jewelry, keepsakes and other Native American inspired decor items.
 Her influences include Steampunk and the American Southwest.
 Let’s not forget her special “sayings signs” that are witty and totally giftable.
 Kitty joined the Mossman Board in 2018 and has made an invaluable contribution to our foundation since day one.